 When deciding where to donate, consider splitting or thresholds

 If you take a single-player approach to deciding where to donate, then you want to predict where others will give, then fill the most effective remaining gaps.
 This makes sense when the others donating won’t respond to what you do, which could be approximately true if the other donors aren’t community members.
 However, it breaks down within the community.

-One way it can break down is that it leads to people “playing donor of last resort”, which is a situation a bit like prisoner’s dilemma.
+One way it can break down is that it leads to people ‘playing donor of last resort,’ which is a situation a bit like a prisoner’s dilemma.
 Each individual donor can either give now or wait.
 If they wait, there’s a chance that someone else will fill the funding gap.
 While if the gap doesn’t get filled, they can always fill it later.
 So, waiting seems like the dominant strategy.

 However, if everyone waits, then fundraising takes a long time for the charities, costing the time and attention of the leadership, making it harder to plan, and forcing the charities to hold larger reserves.
 It would be better to have an ecosystem where funding gaps are filled rapidly.

 It also means creating an antagonistic relationship with other donors.
 Rather than honestly communicating which opportunities you think are best, the incentive is to try to get others to donate so that you don’t have to.

 One way to avoid these negative effects is to take the ‘fair share’ approach: if you find a promising donation opportunity but other donors are interested, then offer to cover a percentage of the gap, where the percentage is proportional to your total annual giving (up to a max of 50% of the charity’s budget so as to avoid over reliance on one donor).
 If everyone does this, then funding gaps get filled quickly, and the burden is shared fairly over different donors.
 This is the approach we recommend to our key donors.